uazhlt-ms-program/grad-level-term-project-kaggle-competition-levistoner/README.md

 - You are encouraged, but not obligated, to use Python
 - You may delete or alter any files in this repository
 - You are free to add dependencies, **however**, ensure that your code can be installed/used on another machine running Linux or MacOS (consider containerizing your project with Docker or an equivalent technology)

+# Source Code
+- A solution for this project can be found in this repository under the file "source.Py".
+This solution uses a logistic regression approach, and ended with an accuracy of 0.91 on the test data.